igorgarbuz/blog/README.md

 ## Features wishlist (alpha order, but top priority first)

--   [-] Fix: on mobile Cards and buttons with hover color stay highlighted after click
 -   [-] Scroll-to-top button
 -   [-] Invert theme icon so it shown intention of the button, not the current state
 -   [-] Select analytics provider, check if it's GDPR compliant + privacy concerns